lostechies/blog/_derickbailey/2013-10-28-group-by-count-with-mongodb-and-mongoosejs.md

 ## Group-By

 The challenge that I have in getting this data is that I am tracking downloads/listens in a separate MongoDB collection.
 I have a Podcasts collection and each Podcast has Episodes.
 Then I have a Tracking collection, where each Tracking instance contains a podcastId and episodeId to tell me which podcast/episode is being tracked.
 I have some other data in there, too, but it isn&#8217;t relevant right now.

 I knew I needed to group the Tracking table by episodeId to start with, so I called on the [aggregate](http://mongoosejs.com/docs/api.html#model_Model.aggregate) function to do this.

-[gist id=7205671 file=group.js]
+{% gist 7205671 group.js %}

 This gives me back a list of unique episodeId entries in the Tracking collection &#8211; that&#8217;s the first problem solved.
 But now I need to get a count of each episodeId in the Tracking collection as well.

 ## Group By Count &#8211; Failures

 At first I thought I was going to have to loop through the list of episode IDs and make a separate call for each.
 That would be a horrible performance nightmare, though.
 So I tried to add a total value to the grouped output using a

-[gist id=7205671 file=count.js]
+{% gist 7205671 count.js %}

 This failed miserably because the [group aggregation operators](http://docs.mongodb.org/manual/reference/operator/aggregation-group/) does not support $count.
 It looked like I was back to iterating and querying for each for a moment.
 Then I had a thought that seemed kind of stupid but might work.